kundagolsharan-svg/social-media-web-task-2/wavelength/README.md

 - **Auto-reply chatbot** — message "Wavelength Bot" and it writes back a few seconds later with a randomized reply (with a typing indicator), simulating a real auto-responder
+  **Reels** The reels with the categorisation like sad ,happy ,gym ,yoga ,motivation ,Competetativeexams ,jobs like this type of user specified reels

 The database is seeded automatically on first run with realistic random users, posts, comments, likes, and follow relationships.